hardwario/twr-sdk/_examples/lcd-text/README.md

 ## Requirements

-* BigClown Core Module
+* HARDWARIO Core Module

-* BigClown LCD Module
+* HARDWARIO LCD Module

 ## Principle

 * Two fonts are used to demonstrate how to write text on LCD